 SEND TO: email@example.com

-INCLUDE: your name, age, year, school
+INCLUDE: name, age, year, name of school

 DON’T FORGET to put BIRD POEM in email subject line so I don’t miss your email (I get so many!)

 I often can’t access poems sent via Google Docs.

 The information kiosk at Te Henga Bethells Beach – spot the Tuturiwhatu dotterel!